|

 When instances of calcification are detected, mammograms are routinely taken to determine the stability of the calcifications.
 Suspicious mammograms must be followed by core needle biopsy, as it is minimally traumatic and relatively less expensive than surgical biopsy.

 A mammogram can pick up microscopic deposits of calcium within breast tissue or even tiny blood vessels.
 In about 15% of the cases, these clusters are malignant.
 As compared with a surgical biopsy where the surgeon uses a scalpel to remove a chunk of tissue, core biopsy involves insertion of a large needle through the skin.
 This is usually aided by computers.
-But some types of conditions necessitate surgical biopsy, such as when the lesion is next to the chest wall.
+But some types of conditions necessitate surgical biopsy, such as when the lesion is next to the chest wall and not easily visualized.

 Bibliography / Reference: